-Dan from the USA is part of WEC's Short Term Mission team.
+Dan from the USA served as part of WEC's Short Term placements team.
 He tells us what gets him up in the morning to do that, and what’s the most challenging thing about living in a different country

 WEC: What gets you out of bed in the morning?

 Dan: The hope of a fresh cup of delicious, perfectly brewed, Fairtrade coffee.

 WEC: When did you realise God was calling you to cross-cultural mission?

 Dan: I never wanted to be a missionary!
 But my wife has always had a heart for mission and it rubbed off on me.
 I began to ask God about whether mission was something he wanted me to do.
 We sought God's direction for a few years and finally, in 2013, God brought us to WEC.

 WEC: What prompted you to come to the UK?

 Dan: My wife and I were in a transitional phase, trying to figure out what God was asking us to do.
 I was working as a chef in the USA and God created an opportunity for me to work as a chef at the (then) WEC HQ at Bulstrode.
 WEC hadn’t even been on the radar, so this opportunity came out of nowhere.

 I work in the WEC Short Term office, mobilising, discipling and mentoring young people.

 WEC: Could you tell us a little about your current role?